PrePass Frequently Asked Questions and Answers

 Carriers with eligible safety records and all of the necessary current credentials can enroll and will be authorized to bypass PrePass-equipped weigh stations, ports of entry, scales and agriculture inspection stations.

-HELP Inc. (HELP), which stands for Heavy-vehicle Electronic License Plate, provides and manages PrePass and its suite of services.
-HELP is a non-profit public/private partnership formed to improve highway safety and efficiency.
-HELP is managed by a Board of Directors comprised of members from both the public and private transportation sectors to provide objectivity and strict adherence to standards of safe motor carrier operations on our nation’s highways.
+PrePass Safety Alliance, formerly HELP Inc, provides and manages PrePass and its suite of services.
+The Alliance is a non-profit public/private partnership formed to improve highway safety and efficiency.
+It is managed by a Board of Directors comprised of members from both the public and private transportation sectors to provide objectivity and strict adherence to standards of safe motor carrier operations on our nation’s highways.

-PrePass is a weigh station bypass platform provided by HELP Inc. It allows qualified motor carriers that comply with safety, weight and credentials requirements to bypass weigh stations and ports-of-entry at highway speeds, saving them time, fuel and money.
+PrePass is a weigh station bypass platform provided by PrePass Safety Alliance.
+It allows qualified motor carriers that comply with safety, weight and credentials requirements to bypass weigh stations and ports-of-entry at highway speeds, saving them time, fuel and money.
 HELP also offers PrePass Plus, a nationwide toll payment and management service, and INFORM, a suite of fleet management data tools.

 Make sure to follow roadside signs.
 As a general rule, always stay in the right lane for at least one mile prior to approaching weigh station systems for an accurate reading.

 States have placed signs on the highway advising when you are approaching an Automated Vehicle Identification (AVI) or PrePass-equipped weigh station.
 Please see the PrePass Service Map for a complete list of PrePass sites.

 You must pull in any time that your transponder gives you a red light signal or no signal.
 You also have to pull in if you are hauling one of the special load types that are listed in the PrePass Bypass Restrictions Brochure.